OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

 ### NQ and TriviaQA Reproduce from Scratch

-If you want to reproduce ANCE-Tele from scratch (Epi->2->3), you just need to prepare the vanilla pretrained model [co-condenser-wiki](https://huggingface.co/Luyu/co-condenser-wiki).
+To reproduce ANCE-Tele from scratch (Epi->2->3), you only need to prepare the vanilla pretrained model [co-condenser-wiki](https://huggingface.co/Luyu/co-condenser-wiki).
 Before starting to reproduce, please know the *quick-refreshing-strategy* and *train-from-scratch* mode of ANCE-Tele [[Iterative Training Notice]](#iterative-training-notice) 🙌.

-[1] Epi-1
+(1) Epi-1 Training

-First mine the Tele-negatives using the the vanilla *co-condenser-wiki*.
-In Epi-1 , Tele-negatives contain ANN-negatives and Lookahead-negatives (LA-Neg) without Momentum.
+First, mine the Tele-negatives using the vanilla *co-condenser-wiki*.
+In Epi-1, Tele-negatives contain ANN-negatives and Lookahead-negatives (LA-Neg) without Momentum.
 ```
 bash epi-1-mine-nq.sh  # NQ
 bash epi-1-mine-triviaqa.sh  # TriviaQA
 ```

-Then train the vanilla *co-condenser-wiki* with the Epi-1 Tele-negatives and early stop at 2k step for negative refreshing:
+Then train the vanilla *co-condenser-wiki* with the Epi-1 Tele-negatives and early stop at 2k step prepared for negative refreshing:
 ```
 bash epi-1-train-nq.sh  # NQ
 bash epi-1-train-triviaqa.sh  # TriviaQA
 ```

-[2] Epi-2
+(2) Epi-2 Training

-For Epi-2, first prepare the Epi-1 trained model as introduced in [[Prepare your ANCE-Tele for NQ and TriviaQA]](#prepare-your-ance-tele-for-nq-and-triviaqa), and then use the prepared CheckPs to mine Epi-2 Tele-negatives, which contain ANN-negatives, Lookahead-negatives (LA-Neg), and Momentum-negatives (Epi-1 training negatives).
+First, prepare the Epi-1 trained model introduced in [[Prepare your ANCE-Tele for NQ and TriviaQA]](#prepare-your-ance-tele-for-nq-and-triviaqa), and then use the prepared CheckPs to mine Epi-2 Tele-negatives, which contain ANN-negatives, Lookahead-negatives (LA-Neg), and Momentum-negatives (Epi-1 training negatives).
 ```
 bash epi-2-mine-nq.sh  # NQ
 bash epi-2-mine-triviaqa.sh  # TriviaQA
 ```

-Then train the vanilla *co-condenser-wiki* with the Epi-2 Tele-negatives and early stop at 2k step for negative refreshing:
+Then train the vanilla *co-condenser-wiki* with the Epi-2 Tele-negatives and early stop at 2k step prepared for negative refreshing:
 ```
 bash epi-2-train-nq.sh  # NQ
 bash epi-2-train-triviaqa.sh  # TriviaQA
 ```

-[3] Epi-3
+(3) Epi-3 Training

-For last Epi-3, prepare the Epi-2 trained model as introduced in [[Prepare your ANCE-Tele for NQ and TriviaQA]](#prepare-your-ance-tele-for-nq-and-triviaqa), and then use the prepared CheckPs to mine Epi-3 Tele-negatives, which contain ANN-negatives, Lookahead-negatives (LA-Neg), and Momentum-negatives (Epi-2 training negatives).
+For the last Epi-3, prepare the Epi-2 trained model introduced in [[Prepare your ANCE-Tele for NQ and TriviaQA]](#prepare-your-ance-tele-for-nq-and-triviaqa), and then use the prepared CheckPs to mine Epi-3 Tele-negatives, which contain ANN-negatives, Lookahead-negatives (LA-Neg), and Momentum-negatives (Epi-2 training negatives).
 ```
 bash epi-3-mine-nq.sh  # NQ
 bash epi-3-mine-triviaqa.sh  # TriviaQA